grafana/awesome-k6/README.md

 ## Articles

+- [k6 Workshop](https://github.com/grafana/k6-workshop) - Explanation of the principles of load testing and practical examples for how to do it with k6.
 - [Beginner's guide to load testing with k6](https://link.medium.com/npI9sjDyyjb) - Introductory guide in several parts, helping you get started with k6.
 - [Load Testing with k6](https://medium.com/@dan.ryan.emmons/qa-load-testing-with-k6-io-c11c2afced04) - Brief overview of features and capabilities of k6.
 - [Integrating k6 with Apache Kafka](https://k6.io/blog/integrating-k6-with-apache-kafka) - Sending output from k6 to Apache Kafka.